ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

-## Blockchain Configs
+## Chain Configs

-As described in [this doc](../nodes/maintain/chain-config-flags.md#subnet-configs), each blockchain of subnets can have its own custom configuration.
+As described in [this doc](../nodes/maintain/chain-config-flags.md#subnet-chain-configs), each blockchain of subnets can have its own custom configuration.
 If a subnet's chain id is `2ebCneblahblahblah`, the config for this chain should be at `{chain-config-dir}/2ebCneblahblahblah/config.json`.

 ### Priority Regossip